Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M12L02_Build_Word_Template.md

 2. Click Open.

 3. Your certificate will open.
-Make sure the certificate looks like the image in Lab Resources labeled **IMAGE[MB-200]_M12L02_Build_Word_Template.png.**
+Make sure the certificate has the correct fields according to the Knowledge Test Result record and that it looks like the image in Lab Resources labeled **IMAGE[MB-200]_M12L02_Build_Word_Template.png.**